Gattocrucco/lsqfitgp/docs/index.rst

 ========

 This is the documentation for the python module :mod:`lsqfitgp`.
-It provides a simple but powerful interface to use Gaussian processes for fitting.
+It provides a simple but powerful interface to use Gaussian processes for inference.
 The code is open source, available on `github
 <https://github.com/Gattocrucco/lsqfitgp>`_ under the `GNU General Public
 License <https://www.gnu.org/licenses/gpl-3.0.html>`_.